BelliliAla/Basketball-Scoreboard/README.md

 ## ⚙️ Features

-- Add 1, 2, or 3 points to each team
+- Add 1, 2, or 3 points to each team.
-- "New Game" button to reset the scores
+- "New Game" button to reset the scores.
-- Clean and minimal user interface
+- Clean and minimal user interface.
-- Custom font included
+- Custom font included.

 ## 🛠️ How to Use